Icelandjack/deriving-via/ghc-proposal/0000-deriving-via.rst

 Costs and Drawbacks
 ===================
-Give an estimate on development and maintenance costs.
-List how this effects learnability of the language for novice users.
-Define and list any remaining drawbacks that cannot be resolved.

 There are currently no known drawbacks to this feature.
 Implementing this feature was a straightforward extension of the machinery already in place to support ``deriving``, so it will not impose significant maintenance costs.

 Alternatives
 ============
-List existing alternatives to your proposed change as they currently exist and discuss why they are insufficient.

 The closest existing alternatives to this feature are various preprocessor hacks that people have cooked up to "copy-and-paste" code patterns in various places, such as in Conal Elliott's